CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Optimal CRC Polynomial Design

+Theorem \ref{theorem: upper bound} shows that it suffices to choose $\tilde{d} = 2w^* + 1$ to identify the degree-$m$ CRC polynomial that maximizes the minimal distance.
+In practice, the weight $w^*$ can be efficiently determined from the weight enumerating function of a convolutional code \cite[p.
+488]{LinCostello2004}.

-Table \ref{tab:ZT_codes_with_CRC} presents the DSO CRC polynomials for ZTCCs generated with $H=(33, 25, 37, 31)$, $H=(47, 73, 57, 75)$, and $H=(107, 135, 133, 141)$.
+Table \ref{tab:ZT_codes_with_CRC_feedback} presents the optimal CRC polynomials for ZTCCs generated with $H=(33, 25, 37, 31)$, $H=(47, 73, 57, 75)$, and $H=(107, 135, 133, 141)$.
+Table \ref{tab:ZT_codes_with_CRC_feedback} also shows the minimum distance $d_{\min}$ and number of nearest neighbors $A_{d_{\min}}$ of the CRC-ZTCCs.
 The design assumes a fixed blocklength $N = 128$ bits.
 Due to the overhead caused by the CRC bits and by zero termination, the rates of CRC-ZTCCs are less than $3/4$.
 Specifically, for a given information length $K$, CRC degree $m$ and an $(n, n-1, v)$ encoder, the blocklength $N$ for a CRC-ZTCC is given by

 giving

 We see from \eqref{eq: blocklength ZTCC} that the $(n, n-1, v)$ convolutional encoder can accept any CRC degree $m$ as long as $K+m$ is divisible by $(n-1)$.